ricardjp/ArcanixBootstrapBundle/README.md

 This bundle is based on the MopaBootstrapBundle.

+The goal of this bundle was to allow very easy usage of all Bootstrap features in a Symfony bundle without any configuration headache.

 Includes
 * Twitter Bootstrap version 2.3.1
 * jQuery via SonatajQueryBundle (https://github.com/sonata-project/SonatajQueryBundle)
-* Less assets are already configured on bundle loading using lessphp
+* Less assets are already configured on bundle
+* Less compiler provided via the lessphp library to prevent the need to install Node.js.
 * Bootstrap icons are available out the box without any need for voodoo magic
 * Form extensions from the MopaBootstrapBundle